akyriako/otc-docs/doc/source/caf/adopt/migration.rst

-After the final data synchronization is complete and dirty data generated during testing is deleted from the target environment on Huawei Cloud, service cutovers are started in off-peak hours.
+After the final data synchronization is complete and dirty data generated during testing is deleted from the target environment on Open Telekom Cloud, service cutovers are started in off-peak hours.
 Generally, service cutover can be implemented all at once, or layer by layer.

 All at once